Xmick01/Incident-Response-Report-Lab-with-LimaCharlie/README.md

 # Incident Response Report

-**Incident ID:** IR-2024-001
-**Incident Date:** 2024-10-13
+- **Incident Date:** October 13, 2024
-**Report Date:** 2024-10-13
-**Analyst Name:** Xarius
-**SOC Team:** Lab Incident Response Team
+- **Reported By:** Xarius (SOC Analyst)
+- **Affected System:** Windows Instance (`EC2AMAZ-H6D1H61`)
+- **Incident Summary:** Malicious log clearing activities were detected on the Windows instance using `wevtutil.exe`.
+The log clearing behavior aligns with MITRE ATT&CK **Sub-technique T1070.001** (Indicator Removal on Host: Clear Windows Event Logs), potentially indicating an attempt to cover up malicious activity.

 ## Executive Summary
 On 2024-10-13, multiple suspicious events were detected on the instance `ec2amaz-h6d1h61.us-east-2.compute.internal`, indicating potential malicious activity involving event log clearing and configuration changes.
 The use of `wevtutil.exe`, a legitimate Windows tool, to clear security logs raises significant concerns, particularly in an environment where monitoring and logging are crucial for detecting unauthorized activities.
+Sub-technique: T1070.001

 ## Incident Details